UQ-RCC/hpc-docs/Bunya-User-Guide.md

 **Please note:**
 - Use the full module name, software/version, to be sure to load the version you need and ensure that your research is consistend and repeatable
-- Modules denoted as the default (D) are only the default in their module list, `/sw/auto/rocky8.6/epyc3/modules/all` or `/sw/local/rocky8.6/noarch/qcif/modules` for example.
+- Modules denoted as the default (D) are only the default in their module list, `/sw/auto/rocky8c/epyc3/modules/all` or `/sw/local/rocky8/noarch/qcif/modules` for example.
 If a software is available as a module in more than one list then users are required to use the full module name (software/version).
 - Most system libraries and tools (gfortran, gcc, eigen, etc) are required to be loaded as modules.
 Users should check `module --show_hidden avail` if they get a *library not found error* to see if it is avialable via a module.

 **Please note:**
-- The modules in `/sw/auto/rocky8.6/epyc3/modules/all` will also be available on the `epyc4` compute nodes and names etc are identical.
+- The modules in `/sw/auto/rocky8c/epyc3/modules/all` will also be available on the `epyc4` compute nodes and names etc are identical.
 So there is nothing different do for modules in this list.
-Modules in `/sw/local/rocky8.6/noarch/qcif/modules` are also available on all `epyc4` compute nodes.
+Modules in `/sw/local/rocky8/epyc3/rcc/modules`, `/sw/local/rocky8/noarch/rcc/modules`, and `/sw/local/rocky8/noarch/qcif/modules` are also available on all `epyc4` compute nodes.
-- The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which moduels are avialable for the specific GPU architectures.
+- The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which modules are avialable for the specific GPU architectures.
+For example, CUDA modules will not be availalbe on CPU nodes, but will be available on the CUDA GPU nodes.

 ### Compilers